OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 - **Label**: what label should be displayed for the list;
 - **Help Text**: Auxiliary texts that explain the list's purpose to the users.

-### How to edit the columns in a list?
+### How to set the columns of a list?

 When the list is created manually, after its creation it will be empty, and you must select which columns from the query you want to show.

-By editing a list in the menu, and selecting the option _Add new_, you can add the following information:
+By editing a list in the menu, and selecting the option _Add new_, navigate to the _Related Query Properties_ tab and you can add the columns exposed by the query its based on.
+This is valid for simple queries or advanced queries whose output structure was defined.

+You can also add list columns manually, by dragging a new column and filling the following information:

-- **Query property**: The property of the query this column will represent.
+- **name**: The property of the query this column will represent.
 In case of advanced queries you will define the column alias;
-- **Label**: What the label of the column will say;
+- **label**: What the label of the column will say;
-- **Help Text**: Auxiliary text that explains this column to users;
+- **helpText**: Auxiliary text that explains this column to users;
-- **Format as**: Which formatting strategy should this column have.
+- **formattingType**: Which formatting strategy should this column have.
 Similar to spreadsheet applications, i.e. a result of "5" can be shown normally, or formatted as a decimal.

 ## 4. Dashboards